ThePacielloGroup/cupper/content/patterns/API/filepond-instance.md

 Event Methods

-Filepond provides the `on`, `onOnce` and `off` methods as an alternative way to listen for events.
+FilePond provides the `on`, `onOnce` and `off` methods as an alternative way to listen for events.
 We can listen for the same events but can do so without adding the `'FilePond:'` prefix.
 Parameters received by the hanlder functions are the same as defined on the [callback methods](#callbacks).

 ```js
 // 'addfile' instead of 'FilePond:addfile'